-Second: Remember that Just Because You Won’t Replace it Now Doesn’t Mean You Won’t Replace it Ever
+Second: Remember that Just Because You Won’t Replace it Now Doesn’t Mean You Won’t Replace it Ever, So Claim It!

 When we first started this little military journey of ours, we only claimed major issues.
 Seriously damaged furniture, multiple broken dishes etc. Over time we realized that most of the time things don’t get seriously damaged.
-They get scuffed, nicked, rubbed or chipped.
-We weren’t necessarily going to run right out and replace everything, but if we continued down the path we were on we would find ourselves surrounded by shabby belongings without the monetary means to replace them.
+They’re scuffed, nicked, rubbed or chipped.
+We weren’t necessarily going to run right out and replace everything, but if we continued down the path we were on we’d find ourselves surrounded by shabby belongings without the monetary means to replace them.
 That’s when we started to claim damn. near. everything.
-If it cost us more than $20 dollars and it was damaged in any way, we claim it.
+If it cost us more than $20 dollars and it’s damaged in any way, we claim it.

 At first it seemed insane.
 Do we really need to claim the cowboy hat that no one has worn in 7 years?!
-We had to research the brand and validate the cost we were requesting.
-Back in the day that was really all we had to do.
-Prove it cost as much as we said and send pictures that it was messed up.
+We’d research the brand and validate the cost we requested.
+That’s all we did.
+Prove it cost as much as we said and send pictures of the damage.
 Now its a much longer process.
-They send someone out to the house to check on any larger items that you claim (furniture, tools, purses etc) to validate that they need to be replaced and not just repaired.
-You’ll still get compensated if a repair needs to be made, but they will research repair shops and only give you the amount it would cost to fix it.
+They send someone out to the house to check on any larger items that you claim (furniture, tools, purses etc) to validate that they need replacing and not repair.
+You’ll still get compensated if a repair needs to be made, but they’ll research repair shops and only give you the amount it would cost to fix it.
 That whole process can take up to 2 months from the day you first complete the online claim form.